New Jack: Singles competition (1999–2001)

-XPW and the independent circuit (2001–2012)
+Xtreme Pro Wrestling and the independent circuit (2001–2012)

 After ECW declared bankruptcy in April 2001, New Jack began wrestling on the independent circuit.
-In 2001 and 2002, he wrestled for XPW, and in 2003, he made multiple appearances with Total Nonstop Action Wrestling and also Combat Zone Wrestling, competing in Cage of Death V. In 2004, Jack appeared in IWA and WWE in dark matches.
+In 2001 and 2002, he wrestled for Xtreme Pro Wrestling, and in 2003, he made multiple appearances with Total Nonstop Action Wrestling and also Combat Zone Wrestling, competing in Cage of Death V. In 2004, Jack appeared in IWA and WWE in dark matches.
 He worked the ECW reunion show, Hardcore Homecoming, on June 10, 2005, as well as competing on the "Extreme Reunion" tour from September 15 to 16.

+XPW Freefall incident with Vic Grimes

 In February 2002, Jack met Vic Grimes in a scaffold match at XPW's Freefall event.
 As the final maneuver of the match, Jack shocked Grimes with a taser before throwing him from the scaffold and sending him crashing to the ring 40 feet below; there were over twelve tables stacked on top of each other in the ring to break the fall, of which Grimes missed all but two and came within a foot of missing the ring completely, which could have killed him.
-He broke his fall on the top rope, dislocating his ankle among other injuries.
-In the 2005 documentary Forever Hardcore and the 2020 episode of Dark Side of the Ring centred around him, Jack claimed that this was a break from the script, and his intentions were to throw Grimes so hard that he would fall head-first onto the steel turnbuckle and be killed.
+Grimes broke his fall on the top rope, dislocating his ankle among other injuries.
+In the 2005 documentary Forever Hardcore and the 2020 episode of Dark Side of the Ring centered around him, Jack claimed that this was a break from the script, and he intended to throw Grimes so hard that he would fall head-first onto the steel turnbuckle and be killed.
 This was done, according to Jack, over a grudge based on Grimes not contacting him when he was recovering from his injuries after their fall in Danbury.
 However, Art O'Donnell, a writer for WrestleCrap, disputes this, citing Jack's apparent concern for Grimes' safety in a previous match for XPW and how intentional the spot seemed.